 2. Accounts and authentication

-Sign-in is via Google OAuth.
-Each user account is identified by the email address Google asserts.
-You’re responsible for the security of the Google account you use to sign in.
+Sign-in is via Google OAuth or an email magic link.
+Each user account is identified by the email address used to sign in.
+You’re responsible for the security of the email account (and the Google account, if you sign in with one) tied to your gbrain.io account.

 A workspace (also called an “organization”) is the billing and membership unit.
 One user is the payor for each workspace; that user’s billing relationship covers the workspace’s brains.
 Other users join the workspace as admins or members.
 Admins can create and delete brains; members can use them.
 Removing a member from a workspace doesn’t delete brains the workspace owns.